25 Useful Tips for Beginner Surfers

-Once you got the prone position, you will need to learn how to pop-up.
-The pop out from prone position should be swift and seamless.
+Once you’ve mastered the prone position, you will need to learn how to pop-up.
+The pop out from the prone position should be swift and seamless.
 Think of push-ups, as the two are very similar.
-Practice while on land and in the water.
+Practice while on land and continue to improve your technique in the water.

 17. Keep your feet moving

-While in the water, you need to learn to keep moving your feet.
-Shuffle them, move them around, while swimming or on the board, just don’t let them dangle away as if they weren’t attached to your body.
-If you keep moving them, the chances of being stung, bit or something along those lines is reduced.
+While in the water, you need to keep moving your feet.
+Shuffle them, move them around, while swimming or on the board.
+Just don’t let them dangle away as if they weren’t attached to your body.
+If you keep moving them, the chances of being stung, bit, or something along those lines is reduced.

 Paddling is another thing you will need to practice until you get it right.
 The key is to find a rhythm and to keep it.
 This also requires you to be in shape, because it will be quite exhausting the first few times.

-That being said, now that you know that you will go through some wipeouts when learning how to surf, it’s really important to learn how to fall.
+That being said, now that you know that you will go through some wipeouts when learning to surf, it’s really important to learn how to fall.
 While you never know how a wave can knock you down, you can learn how to wipeout.
-Your instructor is the right person to teach you how to fall and hold your breath, when to surface, and when to stay under.
+Your instructor or an experienced surfer friend can teach you how to fall and hold your breath, when to surface, and when to stay under.

 23. Stay perpendicular to the whitewater

-This is probably one of the most useful tips you will ever need!
+This is probably one of the most useful tips you’ll ever need.
 When a breaking wave is ahead of you, then you can duck under it or go over it.
 No matter which one you choose, you need to stay perpendicular to the whitewater, the part of the wave that is breaking (which is white, hence its name).
 If you don’t, then you will be pulled under the wave and dragged to the shore.

 24. Listen to your body

-Whatever you do, we urge you to listen to your body.
-If you are tired, bored or you simply aren’t feeling the surf session anymore, stop what you’re doing, head to the shore and relax.
+Whatever you do, remember to listen to your body.
+If you are tired, bored or you simply aren’t feeling the surf session anymore, stop what you’re doing, head to the shore, and relax.
 You can always pick up where you left off the next day.
 No use in pushing yourself when you’re just starting off.